-For all cases related to Title IX Sexual Harassment, as defined in EP #15 (Policy Prohibiting Discrimination and Harassment) specific procedure requirements are required, as described in the sections below,
+For all cases related to Title IX Sexual Harassment, as defined in EP #15 (Policy Prohibiting Discrimination and Harassment) specific procedural requirements are required, as described in the sections below.

 - The purpose of this document is to enumerate the violations of law or policy for which faculty may be subject to discipline, and to provide a process for addressing those violations that ensures the accused faculty member's rights are adequately protected. - 2) The procedures contained herein were drafted to adhere to the requirements of Washington's Administrative Procedure Act, RCW 34.05, as well to ensure that an employee's constitutional due process rights are protected.
 To the extent possible, the procedures for serious disciplinary action adhere to the process recommended by the American Association of University Professors for dismissal proceedings.
-Thus, a faculty member will not be subjected to serious discipline, absent his or her agreement, unless s/he has been provided - · written notice of the charges against him/her; - the opportunity to be heard by a committee of his/her peers and, should a discipline be imposed, the right to appeal the decision to the Board of Regents or in matters identified as Title IX Sexual Harassment, as defined by EP#15, to the President; - the right to be accompanied to all hearings by an advisor of his/her choice; - a recording of the hearing. - 3) The procedures set forth herein contain other checks and balances to protect the rights of the accused and the accuracy of the process.
-For example, no disciplinary action may be imposed without review by the Provost's Office and, for serious, disciplinary action, without review by a committee of the faculty member's peers; however, sanctions for matters identified as Title IX Sexual Harassment, as defined by EP #15, are determined and assigned by the Faculty Status Committee.
+Thus, a faculty member will not be subjected to serious discipline, absent his or her agreement, unless s/he has been provided - written notice of the charges against him/her; - the opportunity to be heard by a committee of his/her peers and, should a discipline be imposed, the right to appeal the decision to the Board of Regents; - the right to be accompanied to all hearings by an advisor of his/her choice; - a recording of the hearing. - 3) The procedures set forth herein contain other checks and balances to protect the rights of the accused and the accuracy of the process.
+For example, no disciplinary action may be imposed without review by the Provost's Office and, for serious, disciplinary action, without review by a committee of the faculty member's peers.
 Additionally, all disciplinary action imposed by the University is subject to court review according to the provisions of the Administrative Procedure Act, RCW 34.05. - 4) These procedures enumerate timelines that shall be followed at each stage of the process to ensure that complaints are resolved in as timely a manner as possible.
 Timely resolution of complaints protects the rights of all participants to the process. - 5) It is the overall goal of the University is to resolve concerns or problems at the lowest possible level.
-To this end, prior to initiating a formal complaint with the provost, individuals feeling aggrieved by a faculty member's actions are encouraged to use the following resources for attempted resolution of disputes: - Supervisory chain of authority (e.g., the faculty member's department chair, dean) - b) Compliance & Civil Rights (CCR) (for complaints that may implicate EP #15, the Policy Prohibiting Discrimination and Harassment.)
-Office for Equal
+To this end, prior to initiating a formal complaint with the provost, individuals feeling aggrieved by a faculty member's actions are encouraged to use the following resources for attempted resolution of disputes: - a) Supervisory chain of authority (e.g., the faculty member's department chair, dean) - b) Compliance & Civil Rights (CCR) (for complaints that may implicate EP#15, the Policy Prohibiting Discrimination and Harassment.) - c) Human Resource Services - d) University Ombudsman e) Faculty Status Committee